nessrine19/QurAI-/README.md

 - **Process:**
   - Formulate the beam angle selection problem as a **QUBO** (Quadratic Unconstrained Binary Optimization) problem.
   - Solve using **Quantum Approximate Optimization Algorithm (QAOA)**.
-  - Perform classical post-processing to refine and validate the results.
+  - Classical post-processing to refine and validate the results.
 - **Purpose:** Find the optimal radiation beam angles for therapy, minimizing damage to healthy tissues while maximizing impact on the tumor.

----

-### 4. Recommended Treatment Plan
-- **Output:** Personalized, optimized treatment plan based on quantum-classical hybrid computation results.
-- **Goal:** Offer an effective and precise treatment recommendation to improve patient outcomes.

 ---